mtrudel/thousand_island/README.md

 * `transport_options`: A keyword list of options to be passed to the transport at startup.
 Valid values depend on the transport module specified in `transport_module` and can be found in the documentation for the [`ThousandIsland.Transports.TCP`](https://hexdocs.pm/thousand_island/ThousandIsland.Transports.TCP.html) and [`ThousandIsland.Transports.SSL`](https://hexdocs.pm/thousand_island/ThousandIsland.Transports.SSL.html) modules.
 * `num_acceptors`: The number of acceptor processes to run.
-Defaults to 10.
+Defaults to 100.
+* `read_timeout`: How long to wait for client data before closing the connection.
+Defaults to 60000 ms.
+* `shutdown_timeout`: How long to wait for existing client connections to complete before forcibly shutting those connections down at server shutdown time.
+Defaults to 15000 ms. May also be `:infinity` or `:brutal_kill` as described in the `Supervisor` documentation.

 ### Connection Draining & Shutdown